 - 21. The Shueys offered some data as well.
-Four properties that John Shuey referred to as "pseudo-comps" were from the same neighborhood as the subject property and sold "as is" for an average of \$28,604.
-One of those sales-1209 South Miller-occurred just one week after the seller had obtained title by paying off a land contract.
+Three properties that John Shuey referred to as "pseudo-comps" were from the same neighborhood as the subject property and sold "as is" for prices ranging from \$34,000 to \$42,000.
+One of the "pseudo comp" sales-532 Frank Street-was from a financial institution that had obtained title through a sheriff's sale less than 10 months before the transaction.
+The Assessor does not use bank sales in trending because banks often have motivations that are not typical of other sellers.
+Shuey testimony; Berkemeier testimony; Pet'rs Ex.
+6; Resp't Ex.
+5. - 22.
 The Shueys provided some information about their "pseudo comps," including the age of each home, the home's total area, and the number of bedrooms and bathrooms.
 But they did not compare those properties to the subject property along other lines that affect market value, nor did they adjust the sale prices to account for any relevant differences.
+The Shueys similarly offered a list of single-family homes from the inner part of Shelbyville that sold in 2019.
+Although John Shuey claimed that 30% of those properties sold for less than \$50,000, the Shueys did not otherwise analyze the sales.
 Shuey testimony; Berkemeier testimony; Pet'rs Exs.
+6-7.

-6-7; Resp't Ex.
-6. - 22.
-The Shueys also used two methods to trend their January 2002 purchase price forward to a value as of January 1, 2020: the Housing Price Index ("HPI") and an overall inflation calculator.
-They arrived at a value of \$24,000 using the HPI and \$21,670 using the inflation calculator.
+- 23. The Shueys used two methods to trend their January 2002 purchase price forward to a value as of January 1, 2020: the Housing Price Index ("HPI") and an overall inflation calculator.
+They arrived at a value of \$47,000 using the HPI and \$43,506 using the inflation calculator.
 The Shueys also calculated several different values using GRMs of 60 and 70 (as opposed to Ratterman's GRM of 85) and applying those GRMs to the property's actual rent (as opposed to Ratterman's market-rent estimate).
 They did not explain whether they had any data to support using those alternate GRMs.
 Instead, John Shuey simply asserted that investors in low-end properties "by-and-large" looked for a GRM of 65 to 70.
-The Shueys also offered a list of single-family homes from the inner part of Shelbyville that sold in 2019.
-Although John Shuey claimed that 30% of those properties sold for less than \$50,000, the Shueys did not otherwise analyze the sales.
-Shuey testimony; Pet'rs Ex.
-8.

-23. Finally, the Shueys compared sale prices from 2019 to assessments for 2020 for 31 properties that the Assessor had used in computing a GRM for 2020.
+Shuey testimony; Pet'rs Exs.
+8. - 24.
+Finally, the Shueys compared sale prices from 2019 to assessments for 2020 for 31 properties that the Assessor had used in computing a GRM for 2020.
 According to the Shueys' calculations, 87.5% of properties that sold for less than \$60,000 were assessed above their sale prices, while 75% of properties that sold for more than \$60,000 were assessed below their sale prices.
 The Shueys used incorrect assessments for several of the properties, including instances where they used an assessment from 2021 instead of 2020.
 The errors were all for properties that sold for more than \$60,000.
 In all but two instances, correcting the errors would have increased the amount by which the properties were underassessed.
 Shuey testimony; Berkemeier testimony; Pet'rs Exs.
 9-10.